dylanPowers/riemann-c-client/docs/API.md

   with directly specified values, the compiler does not know what kind of integer type to cast - say - `300` to.
 So one either has to cast it to `int64_t` by hand, or use a typed variable instead.
+* `RIEMANN_EVENT_FIELD_TIME_MICROS`: Since version 0.2.13, Riemann
+  supports microseconds resolution for events.
+The `time_micros` field, a 64-bit signed integer (`int64_t`), is the time in unix epoch microseconds.
+Be aware that when using variadic arguments with directly specified values, the compiler does not know what kind of integer type to cast - say - `300` to.
+So one either has to cast it to `int64_t` by hand, or use a typed variable instead.
 * `RIEMANN_EVENT_FIELD_STATE`: The `state` field, a `NULL`-terminated
   string.
 The string is copied, and the caller is allowed to free the passed variable anytime, if it is necessary.